The time has again come to share my bullet journal spreads with you.

 b) I also want to have a fun and creative bullet journal.

-(my last year’s bullet journal had the same weekly layout week after week, and that’s the biggest reason why I decided that this becomes my bullet journaling goal!)
+(my last year’s bullet journal had the same weekly layout week after week, and that’s the biggest reason why I decided that this became my bullet journaling goal!)

 This is what they looked like.